Lavanya-nrg/SQL/Desktop/SQL/Day2.md

 ```

-2)Query the list of CITY names from STATION that do not end with vowels.
+2) Query the list of CITY names from STATION that do not end with vowels.
 Your result cannot contain duplicates.
 Input Format

 The STATION table is described as follows: